The timeline is used to control the scene objects over time.

-In the right bottom panel, you can see objects (or their parameters) as layers in a classic timeline form, where it is possible to interact with and alter their start time and/or duration.
+In the center panel, you can see objects (or their parameters) as layers in a classic timeline form, where it is possible to interact with and alter their start time and/or duration.

 Moving the Current Frame Position